Dogshihtzuamora/Amoracoin-v2/README.md

 - Alternative to conventional money
 - Can be implemented in various projects as an API

-## About Ravy Novais Sales
+## About Ravy NS

-Ravy Novais Sales is a programmer.
+Ravy NS is a programmer.
 Some of his notable creations include Amoracoin, MelScript, RuskDrive, Websfctype, RuskChat, ProtCode, Rusktech, Rmusc, RuskQr Code, IABOT-02, LuRa-editor, PIDMH, RuskCalc, and Rmaps.
 He also founded Nova.is Tech, a team specialized in creating artificial intelligence and developing ideas for the future.

 He is also known by the pseudonyms "agente37000y" or "agente37".